VincentQuillien/machinist/core/README.md

 case where the machine is not in the desired state (e.g. not rendering the ban button if the user is already in the banned state).

-The other obvious difference is that `machinist` is a small library exporting two functions, while `XState` has a much larger API surface and bundle size.
-The latter also provides more functionality and has excellent documentation, tooling, and community support.
+The other obvious difference is that `Machinist` is a small library exporting two functions, while `XState` has a much larger API surface, bundle size, and number of supported features.